ameekkhan/ameeqsort/README.md

 The first function quadrupleSort() will sort the group of 4 elements.
 The second function merge() will merge all the sorted chunks by using the same fashion like we do in merge sort.

-1) IF N = 2^n where N is the input size of array.
-Then I make the chunks of input array and the chunk size is 4.
-And then I sort theses chunks by using fixed five number of comparisons.
+1) If N = 2^n (even number) where N is the input size of an array.
+Then I make the chunks of the input array and the chunk size is 4.
+And then I sort these chunks by using fixed five number of comparisons.

-2) Once the every chunk is sorted by using that five comparisons technique then I merge all the sorted chunks like in classical merge sort.
+2) Once every chunk is sorted by using that five comparisons technique then I merge all the sorted chunks like in classical merge sort.

-3) If N is not equal to 2^n then first I sort the remaider elements [1-3] using simple comparisons.
+3) If N is not equal to 2^n which means that it is not an even number then I first sort the remainder elements [1-3] using simple comparisons.
 Let's take an example if N is not equal to 2^n:

 N = 19